Table of contents

-Alopecia areata is believed to be caused by a combination of genetic and environmental factors.
-It is expected to be hereditary as it is observed that the risk of developing the condition is greater if a person has a first degree relative with it.
-However, it is known to be a complex disease in which many genes are involved and is not well understood.
+Scientists believe environmental factors and genetics cause alopecia areata.
+Doctors expect it to be hereditary as they observe the risk of developing the condition is greater if a person has a first degree relative with it.
+However, genetic alopecia is known to be a complex disease in which many genes are involved and is not well understood.

 Most of the genetic basis of alopecia areata involves genes identified with the condition play a role in the immune system and several of these genes are part of the human leukocyte antigen (HLA) complex.
 This complex contributes to the immune system’s ability to distinguish between proteins made by the body and those made from foreign invaders.
 When genetic variants prevent the complex from doing its job, the body has a greater risk of attacking its own cells.

 People with alopecia areata also tend to have family members with other autoimmune disorders:

 - Autoimmune thyroid diseases (Hashimoto thyroiditis and Graves disease)

 Out of these millions of Americans, the condition occurs in both adults and childrens and this specific condition appears to affect both males and females of all ethnicities equally.
 It occurs most often in children and young adults over a period of weeks.
 It can be an unpredictable disease in that the hair will grow back in most cases but it may fall out again without warning.

 The mean age of diagnosis was 32 years in males and 36 years in females.

 Usually, the first and only sign of alopecia areata is the sudden loss of hair.
 This hair loss normally occurs on the scalp as a round or oval bald patch.
 Generally, hair falls out in small round patches.
 The patches can continue to grow and form one large patch.

 Although the scalp is most common, it can also occur with other body hair and in other patterns:

 - Men may experience round patches of hair loss in the beard area